Ready to learn everything you need to know about how to build a brand?

 Focusing on one thing will make it easier for you to stand out and remain top of mind.

-Pick Your Brand Niche (And Name)
+Step #1: Pick Your Brand Name And Niche

 To get started, you’ll want to pick a niche for your brand.